-May 13th 2017, SomoS presents the first installment of a new performance art series curated by Fecunda Lab, in which they provide a new platform for community and good-natured competition for performers, choreographers and dancers.
+May 13th 2017, SomoS presented the first installment of a new performance art series curated by Fecunda Lab, in which they provide a new platform for community and good-natured competition for performers, choreographers and dancers.

 In this playful performance tournament, the artists are invited to use the medium of performing art to express everyday life concerns.
-Four performance artists will present short pieces that approach the topic of the “the stages of love and heartbreak” through nine sessions, this one—chemistry—being the first in the series.
+Four performance artists present short pieces that approach the topic of the “the stages of love and heartbreak” through nine sessions, this one—chemistry—being the first in the series.

-The audience will witnesses a set of performative pieces that will last fifteen minutes each.
+The audience witnesses a set of performative pieces that will last fifteen minutes each.
 The subject follows ‘The stages of love and heartbreaking’ divided in nine phases: Chemistry, Passion, Fear, Love, Heartbreak, Denial, Relapse, Anger, Acceptance.

 Every two months, a new segment of “The Stages of Love and Heartbreak” will be performed.

 The selected artists use their voices and/or their bodies to express each stage.
 The audience will be able to vote which two pieces will move to the next round.
 The performer with more votes, will be rewarded with the entrance donations.

 Ethan Folk and Ty Wardwell are from Seattle.
 They make body and text based performance work which investigates masculinity, queerness and privilege by experimenting with webcams, body modification, and butter.